 Common causes of ranking drops include algorithm updates, increased competition, poor user experience (like slow load times or high bounce rates), outdated content, and technical SEO issues such as broken links or improper indexing.

-How to recover from a ranking drop?
+How to recover from Google ranking drops?

 To recover from a ranking drop, analyze Google Search Console data for affected queries, update and optimize content for relevance, fix technical issues, improve user experience, and monitor competitor strategies to adapt your SEO approach.